springernature/frontend-playbook/javascript/house-style.md

 Thanks to LSP you get short lines of documentation right from the invocation context.
 This helps you code quickly, while avoiding obvious errors.

-For functions for instance, you get:
+For a function, for example, you get:
 - What it is intended to do
 - The type, default value, and description of its parameters
 - Which parameters are optional
 - The function returned value type and description

-Bonus: There are tools to generate a documentation website for your application or library if it uses JS Doc.
+Bonus: There are tools to generate a documentation website for your application or library if it uses JSDoc.

 A concrete and furnished example: